Can a car accident cause trauma?

-Can you have PTSD from emotional trauma?
+Can you get PTSD from a car crash?

 There are things you can do to cope with your feelings after an accident .
 Talk to friends, relatives, or a counselor.
 Go over the details of the accident .
 Stay active.
 Exercise often.
 Follow up with your family doctor.
 Try to get back to daily activities and routines.
 Learn to be a defensive driver.

 How long does shock from an accident last?

 Most of the time, shock won’t go away on its own, so it will linger until you receive medical help.
 If you don’t urgently seek medical attention, you may end up hospitalized for weeks.
 Sadly, some people die from multiple organ failure.
 Continue reading to learn about the five major types of physical shock below.